Apicurio/apicurio.github.io/_posts/2024-02-08-resolving-a-bug-in-apicurio-registry-kafkasql-storage-upgrade-process.md

 where `operation` is one of:
 - `CREATE`, which is used when the content is inserted into Apicurio Registry;
-- `UDPDATE`, which is currently only used by `KafkaSqlProtobufCanonicalizerUpgrader`; or
+- `UPDATE`, which is currently only used by `KafkaSqlProtobufCanonicalizerUpgrader`; or
 - `IMPORT`, which is used by the export-import feature.

 Structure of the content message key is important for determining which Kafka messages can be safely compacted.
 When [Kafka log compaction](https://kafka.apache.org/documentation/#compaction) runs, only the last message with a given key is preserved, and previous messages are deleted.
 This has the advantage of reducing the size of the topic by removing stale messages, but has the potential of causing problems in case of a bug, as we'll see later.
 Apicurio Registry automatically creates the `kafkasql-journal` topic if it **does not** already exist, and it configures the topic with **log compaction enabled** by default.